History of video games: The changing home console landscape

-Sony's dominance of the console market at the start of 2000s caused a major shift in the market.
+Sony's dominance of the console market at the start of the 2000s caused a major shift in the market.
 Sega attempted one more foray into console hardware with the Dreamcast in 1998, notably the first console with a built-in Internet connection for online play.
 However, Sega's reputation had been tarnished from the Saturn, and with Sony having recently announced its upcoming PlayStation 2, Sega left the hardware console market after the Dreamcast, though remained in the arcade game development as well as developing games for consoles.
 The Dreamcast's library has some groundbreaking games, notably the Shenmue series which are regarded as a major step forward for 3D open-world gameplay and has introduced the quick time event mechanic in its modern form.

 Sony released the PlayStation 2 (PS2) in 2000, the first console to support the new DVD format and with capabilities of playing back DVD movie disks and CD audio disks, as well as playing PlayStation games in a backward compatible mode alongside PS2 games.
 Nintendo followed the Nintendo 64 with the GameCube in 2001, its first console to use optical discs, though specially formatted for the system.
 However, a new player entered the console picture at this point, Microsoft with its first Xbox console, also released in 2001.
 Microsoft had feared that Sony's PS2 would become a central point of electronic entertainment in the living room and squeeze out the PC in the home, and after having recently developing the DirectX set of libraries to standardize game hardware interfaces for Windows-based computers, used this same approach to create the Xbox.

 The PS2 remained the leading platform for the first part of the decade, and remains the best-selling home console of all time with over 155 million units sold.
-This was in part to a number of critical games released on the system, including Grand Theft Auto III, Metal Gear Solid 2: Sons of Liberty, and Final Fantasy X. The Xbox was able to gain second-place to the PS2 sales, but at a significant lost to Microsoft.
+This was in part due to a number of critical games released on the system, including Grand Theft Auto III, Metal Gear Solid 2: Sons of Liberty, and Final Fantasy X. The Xbox was able to gain second-place to the PS2 sales, but at a significant lost to Microsoft.
 However, to Microsoft, the loss was acceptable, as it proved to them they could compete in the console space.
 The Xbox also introduced Microsoft's flagship title, Halo: Combat Evolved, which relied on the Xbox's built-in Ethernet functionality to support online gameplay.